Package 'BIOMASS'

 Details

-If corner coordinates in the projected coordinate system are supplied (proj_coord), projected coordinates of subplot corners are calculated by a bilinear interpolation in relation with relative coordinates of plot corners.
+If corner coordinates in the projected coordinate system are provided (proj_coord), projected coordinates of subplot corners are calculated by a bilinear interpolation in relation with relative coordinates of plot corners.
 Be aware that this bilinear interpolation only works if the plot in the relative coordinates system is rectangular (ie, has 4 right angles).

 Value

-If tree_data isn't supplied, returns a data-frame containing as many rows as there are corners corresponding to the subplots, and the following columns :
+• $sub_corner_coord: a data-frame containing as many rows as there are corners corresponding to the subplots, and the following columns :

 • subplot_ID: The automatically generated subplot code, using the following rule : subplot_X_Y